Aradhya1913/compute_arch/README.md

 🎯 Why this guide?
 If you’ve ever said “I can code, but I don’t understand how the system underneath works” — this is for you.
 It’s not just theory.
 It’s a learn-by-doing journey, powered by carefully picked videos, tools, and tasks.

-📚 Built with care.
-Verified with precision.
+📚 Verified with precision.
 All links work.
 Every step matters.